playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 ![The dashboard screen like this with instructions of how to deploy to Heroku](./initial_heroku_instructions.png)

-The instructions that will show up While we'll be following these instructions shortly, we'll first want to setup our environmental variables, just as we did with our `.env` file locally.
+The instructions that will show up While we'll be following these instructions shortly, we'll first want to setup our environment variables, just as we did with our `.env` file locally.
 You should see a "Settings" tab at the top of your dashboard.

 ![The settings page with a button labeled "Reveal Config Vars"](./heroku_hidden_config_vars.png)

 Upon opening the tab, you should see a button labeled "Reveal Config Vars".
-Press the button and copy your environmental variables from your `.env` file into the fields available.
+Press the button and copy your environment variables from your `.env` file into the fields available.

 ![All of the .env file variables with the same name saved into Heroku](./heroku_config_vars.png)